A unique blend of high quality teaching and research

 In particle physics we focus on precise theoretical predictions and simulations relevant to experiments at the Large Hadron Collider and elsewhere and identifying, predicting and studying physics scenarios beyond the Standard Model.

 Examples of the international projects we are closely involved with are the European Extremely Large Telescope or the EU funded Initial Training network elusives, which focuses on Neutrino and Dark Matter phenomenology and the role of the symmetries relating matter and antimatter.

 We are also leading two exciting EPSRC programme grants on Quantum Science with Ultracold Molecules and Skyrmionics: From Magnetic Excitations to Functioning Low-Energy Devices.

-The department staff regularly win time on major international facilities such as the Diamond Light Source, or the European Southern Observatory Very Large Telescopes and the Atacama Large Millimetre Array.
+The department staff regularly win time on major international facilities such as the Diamond Light Source, the European Synchrotron Radiation Facility, or the European Southern Observatory Very Large Telescopes and the Atacama Large Millimetre Array.

-The Physics Department includes 80 academics, 90 postdoctoral researchers and 150 postgraduate students.
-There are also 25 professional support or technical staff.
-We have about 600 undergraduates enrolled.
+The Physics Department includes 83 academics, 110 postdoctoral researchers and 180 postgraduate students with 23 professional support staff and 26 technical staff.
+We have currently about 600 undergraduates enrolled.